ultimatemember/docs-v3/src/um-stripe/article/1609-stripe---setting-up-stripe-success-and-cancel-payment-pages.md

 ---
 ---
-# Setting up Stripe Success, Cancel Payment, Already Subscribed,Customer Portal and Stripe Checkout URL Pages
+# Setting up Stripe Success, Cancel Payment, Already Subscribed,Customer Portal,Stripe Checkout URL and Embedded Checkout Pages
  Once you have installed the Stripe extension on your WordPress website, a notification will appear on the top of your wp-admin page.
 This notification will indicate which pages need to be created.
 To create the required pages, simply click on the <strong>"Create Pages"</strong> button.
 Once you have completed this step, the Stripe Pages, including the <strong>Success, Cancel, Already Subscribed,</strong> <strong>Stripe Checkout URL</strong> and <strong>Customer Portal</strong> pages will automatically be assigned to the page settings.

+ <strong>Note:</strong> If the 'create pages' button did not automatically generate the pages, you can create them manually.
+Refer to this article for guidance:  [How to Create Stripe Pages Manually](/docs-v3/um-stripe/article/1900-how-to-create-stripe-pages-manually) .

   ![](https://s3.amazonaws.com/helpscout.net/docs/assets/561c96629033600a7a36d662/images/65b427cd20e3b82eb738e083/file-7jSHQalUOk.png)